Menu

-Some meteorologists adopt a convention, for the purpose of presenting statistics, of grouping the twelve months of the year into four three-month seasons, for example March, April and May being taken as Spring.
+For the purpose of presenting statistics, some meteorologists adopt the convention of grouping the twelve months into four three-month seasons.
+For example March, April and May are considered as spring.

-The astronomical events closely related to the four seasons are the equinoxes and the solstices, and these have been used to define the seasons astronomically.
+The astronomical events closely related to the four UK seasons are the equinoxes and solstices, and these have been used to define the British seasons dates astronomically.

-The equinoxes occur in March and September when the Sun is edgewise to the Earth's axis of rotation so that (neglecting the effect of atmospheric refraction) everywhere on Earth has twelve hours of daylight and twelve hours of darkness.
+The equinoxes occur in March and September when the Sun is edgewise to the Earth's axis of rotation, so that everywhere on Earth has twelve hours of daylight and twelve hours of darkness.

 These four events repeat every tropical year (365 days, 5 hours, 49 minutes), so they become later by about six hours, or (if there has been an intervening leap day) earlier by about 18 hours, from one year to the next.